BlaiseRideout/MahjongSite/README.md

 this on some unused port on the machine.
 This should be a number between 1024 and 65535.
 A common one to use is 8888, but if this port is in use, you'll need to choose something else.
 Start the server with the command `/path/to/MahjongSite/main.py 8888`.
+You may get a question about a schema change, especially if this is the very first time you've run the server and created its database.
+Answer yes to make the changes.
-If you don't get any error messages, then the web site should be up and running.
+If you don't get any
+error messages, then the web site should be up and running.
 If you get errors like: